xai/autograde/README.md

 the following steps will be executed:
 1. retrieve the correct notebook filename from `./source/assignment-2/`
 2. collect student or group submissions from `Submissions.zip`:
+   - unpack (nested) zipped submissions
    - valid submissions go into `./submitted/(student|group)/assignment-2/`
    - submissions excluded by a validator go into `./dangerous/` instead
 3. autograde each valid submission